The Rothko Chapel will be closed on May 5th and 6th; we apologize for the inconvience.

 2026 Neighborhood Community Day

-1-2pm | “Art Class for Families with Wassily Kandinsky” by Express Children's Theatre (Chapel Sanctuary)
+1-2pm | “Art Class for Families with Kandinsky” by Express Children's Theatre (Chapel Sanctuary)

 Pay What You Can Tickets $5 - 25 | General admission bench seating

-About Neighborhood Community Day | Enjoy an afternoon of free art, music, poetry, and family activities in celebration of our vibrant neighborhood.
-Participating organizations include: DACAMERA, Houston Center for Photography, Inprint, The Menil Collection, Rothko Chapel, Writers in the Schools (WITS), and Watercolor Art Society.
+About Neighborhood Community Day | Guests enjoyed an afternoon of free art, music, poetry, and family activities celebrating our vibrant neighborhood.
+Participating organizations included DACAMERA, Houston Center for Photography, Inprint, The Menil Collection, Rothko Chapel, Writers in the Schools (WITS), and the Watercolor Art Society.

 Express Children’s Theatre is Houston’s oldest and largest multicultural performing arts and education organization dedicated to children and families.
 We celebrated our 35th year of creating and presenting professional, culturally diverse shows that were designed to entertain and educate.